brightsign/dev-cookbook/examples/bs-self-updater-example/README.md

     ```
 2. Install dependencies:
     ```sh
-    npm install
+    yarn install
     ```
-3. Build the app:
+3. Start the server:
     ```sh
-     npm run build
+    yarn start
     ```
-4. Start the server:
-    ```sh
-    npm start
-    ```
-5. The server will listen on port 7000 by default and has a single endpoint to serve the `autorun.zip` file:
+4. The server will listen on port 7000 by default and has a single endpoint to serve the `autorun.zip` file:
     ```
     http://localhost:7000/autorun.zip
     ```